JoelOispuu00/Askend-Test-Assignment/README.md

 This command will:
 - Build and start the frontend container.
 - By default, the frontend will run on `http://localhost:3000`.

 ---

-## Notes

-- **Frontend Styles**: Currently, styles have been applied only for the modal view.
-The default view does not have custom styles.
-Unfortunately, I didn’t have time to implement the styles for the default view before submitting the assignment.
-- **Backend Data**: The backend currently does not seed test data.
-Due to time constraints, I wasn’t able to implement automatic data seeding, but the filters can be added or created manually through the API endpoints.

----